St Margaret's Church, Barking: 17th century to 20th century

 The church contains several memorials, including one to the 17th-century politician Charles Montagu.
-The explorer James Cook married Elizabeth Batts in the church on 21 December 1762.
+The explorer Captain James Cook married Elizabeth Batts in the church on 21 December 1762.
 Ten years later the nave, chancel and sanctuary all had their ceilings plastered, though this was removed from the nave ceiling in 1842.

 Charles Winmill and George Jack were involved in a restoration of the interior between 1929 and 1936.
 The building was Grade I listed in 1954.
 An extension was added along the south side late in the 20th century to provide an office, bookshop and refectory.

 Present day

 In the late 1970s the parish became part of a team parish covering Barking with Christ Church and St Patrick's.
 On 1 January 2017, St Patrick's and Christchurch each gained their own parishes, taken from the team Parish area, leaving St Margaret's with a smaller Parish.

 St Margaret's parish is unusual in having three churchwardens rather than two.

 In 2007, two small stones from remains of the old medieval London Bridge were joined together in a sculpture in front of St Margaret's church facing the Barking Abbey ruins as part of several public artworks placed in Barking Town Centre by artist Joost Van Santen.

 The church is both Anglo-Catholic and open evangelical in tradition.